Last Updated on December 15, 2020.

 Have you ever stopped by another mom’s home unexpectedly and you find their home is perfectly tidy?
 Do you wonder “What kind of witchcraft is she into?“

 I hope you’re not disappointed, but it’s not actually witchcraft.
 This mom probably uses simple, daily (maybe even multiple times per day) routines to keep her house in tip-top shape.
 Routines work, especially very simple routines.
 They become habits over time, and eventually, you do them without even thinking about it.
+When dishes get done on autopilot, it kind of does feel like magic.

 ONE SIMPLE ROUTINE, HUGE IMPACT